Skip to content

 Himalayan Quail

-The Himalayan quail is a medium-sized bird belonging to the pheasant family.
-It was last seen in 1876 and is now feared extinct.
+The Himalayan Quail, a medium-sized bird of the pheasant family, was last seen in 1876.
+Belonging to the critically endangered category, it is feared extinct.

 Scientific classification: